remyers/txtenna-python/README.md

     succeeded!

-If data exists in the specified message_dir directory, that data will be broadcast over the goTenna Mesh radio.
+If data exists in the specified send_dir directory, that data will be broadcast over the goTenna Mesh radio.
 All other goTenna Mesh radios within range will receive the data.

 ### System C (mesh connected data receiver)

 Follow the instructions to setup the Blockstream Blocksat API environment and run [Examples 3](https://github.com/Blockstream/satellite/tree/master/api/examples#example-3-testing-the-api-while-receiving-data-directly-via-internet).
 Run 'api_data_reader.py' with the --pipe /tmp/blocksat/api2 flag to read Blocksat API data written to the /tmp/blocksat/api2 named pipe.
-Also use the --planetext flag to ensure that all data received will be saved.
+Also use the --plaintext flag to ensure that all data received will be saved.
 Data will be written to the 'downloads' directory so you should run ./api_data_reader.py from a different directory to avoid writing data to the same downloads directory being read from by the System B txtenna.py script.
 Changing to a new directory is only and specifying a second pipe are only required if you are testing on a single system.

     (blocksat-api) $ mkdir system_c
     (blocksat-api) $ cd system_c